flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 ```

 - `continue` best used when following loop logic is complicated.
-  - otherwise reverse the test and indent.
+  - Otherwise reverse the test and indent.

 ### 3.8 Goto and labels

 - `goto` is easy to abuse!!!
-  - avoid using!
+  - Avoid using!

 - Use cases:
-  - abandonly deeply nested process
+  - Abandoning deeply nested process.
-    - can break out of multiple loops
+    - Can break out of multiple loops
+      - `break` and `continue` can't do this until **C2Y**.

 - e.g.